opplieam/bb-k8s-infra/README.md

 # Buy Better Kubernetes Infrastructure

+### Centralized Kubernetes Resource Repository

-This repository is designed to serve as a centralized location for Kubernetes resources (YAML files).
-It utilizes `ArgoCD` to monitor and synchronize resources within the Kubernetes cluster.
-All resource files are generated from the original service repository.
+This repository serves as a centralized hub for Kubernetes resource files (YAML) and Terraform Infrastructure as Code (IaC) for Google Kubernetes Engine (GKE).
+It leverages ArgoCD to monitor, synchronize, and deploy these resources to the Kubernetes cluster.

-For example, in the case of `bb-core-api`: after a pull request is merged, `GitHub Actions` will build and push the images to Docker Hub.
-Subsequently, `Helm` will generate the YAML files with the specific image tag, which will then be pushed to this repository. `ArgoCD` will manage the deployment to the Kubernetes cluster.
+### Automated Resource Management

+All Kubernetes resource files are automatically generated and managed through a CI/CD pipeline:

+- **Code Changes:** When a pull request for a service (e.g., `bb-core-api`) is merged, GitHub Actions triggers a build and pushes the new image to Docker Hub.
+- **Helm Chart Generation:** Helm generates updated YAML files with the specific image tag and commits them to this repository.
+- **ArgoCD Deployment:** ArgoCD detects the changes and automatically deploys the updated resources to the Kubernetes cluster.

+### Infrastructure as Code (IaC) with Terraform

+This repository also includes Terraform IaC for provisioning and managing the GKE cluster, including:

+- Networking configuration
+- Static IP for Ingress
+- Router and NAT
+- Service Account and Roles

+### Certificate Management with Certificate Manager

+To ensure secure communication within the cluster, Certificate Manager is utilized to automate the issuance, rotation, and management of SSL/TLS certificates.

 [Example of GitHub Actions that push files to this repository.](https://github.com/opplieam/bb-core-api/blob/main/.github/workflows/ci.yml)